antarctica/bas-style-kit-docs/site/_components/navbar.md

   included="yes"
 %}

-Add one of these classes to alter the size of a jumbotron:
+Add one of these classes to alter the size of a navbar:

 | Navbar Size | Navbar Size Class |
 | ----------- | ----------------- |